groodlooker/looker_csv_extension/README.md

 ### External API Functions

-#### Fetch
+#### Fetch Proxy

-The fetch demonstration requires that a json server be running.
+The fetch proxy demonstration requires that a json server be running.
 To start the server run the command

 ```
 yarn start-data-server